gongdayu/Conor-Profile/content/authors/admin/_index.md

 ---

 Conor Gongda Yu is a Ph.D.
 Candidate in the [Department of Civil, Structural and Environmental Engineering](https://engineering.buffalo.edu/civil-structural-environmental.html) at the [State University of New York at Buffalo (UB)](https://www.buffalo.edu/), and Research Assistant at [TRAVL@UB Lab](https://www.travllab.com/home), guided by Dr. Irina Benedyk.
 He is interested in Transportation Planning, Transportation Safety Analysis
 , Traveler Behavior, Human Factors, Human Mobility, Automated Vehicles.
-Apart from studying, he likes strength training and soccer.
+Apart from studying, he likes strength Skiing and soccer.

 Download my [Resume](https://).